Note the pipe operator in this

 At this point it is instructive to look at the stored path, which can be achieved by using the standard R element indexing syntax, as though the object was a data frame.
 Therefore,

-contains the value of the path at those
+bm[,"t"] contains the times of observations, \(t\);bm[,"W_t"] contains the value of the path at those

-times, Wt.bm[,"t"]
+times, \(W_t\).bm[,"t"]

 #> [1] -1.0000000 -0.2347582 0.0000000 0.5000000 1.0000000 1.5000000